Vishnu-yes/Neovim-to-IDE/README.md

 SunVim is designed for Neovim 0.11.4.

-The config is easy to edit since it’s just one file.
+The config is easy to edit since it’s divided into easy to manage parts.